danieljbae/CS-4502-Project/README.md

 4. Are there clusters of Yelp users who more frequently give positive or negative reviews?
 What is common among these users?

-5. How does the frequency of posting pictures vary with user rating and the type of object being photographed?
+5. How does the frequency of posting pictures vary with user rating?
+Are there objects that are more likely to be photographed when reviewed?

+6. Do users that give more negative reviews have a network of friends that are also more likely to give negative reviews?

 ## Prior Work: